Plex Server Rock-on

 • WebUI port - This is the port you will use to access the Plex UI.

-• VERSION ie latest for latest version or a specific version if desired.
+• VERSION: e.g., latest for the newest version or a specific version if so desired.

 • GID Group ID (number) to run Plex as.